u-blox/ublox-odin-w2-drivers-docs-mbed-5/README.md

 ![](documentation/mbed_odin_w2_flash.png)

 The flash memory configuration above shows how the utilization can look like when two 128k sectors are used as non-volatile storage of Bluetooth link keys.
-How much space the ARM mbed OS and ODIN-W2 drivers occupy is very dependent on how much functionality is used.
+How much space the Arm Mbed OS and ODIN-W2 drivers occupy is very dependent on how much functionality is used.
 Typically around 1MByte when only the Wi-Fi driver is being used.

 No boot, starting at address 0, is used in this flash configuration as this is typically overwritten when using the ST-LINK mass storage flashing on the EVK-ODIN-W2.

 **NOTE 3: The One Time Programmable(OTP) area is reserved for the ODIN-W2 drivers and must not be written to.
 The OTP area keeps all the MAC addresses.**

 ## RAM
-The ODIN-W2 drivers use both static RAM and dynamically allocated heap memory via the mbed OS heap.
+The ODIN-W2 drivers use both static RAM and dynamically allocated heap memory via the Mbed OS heap.
 The heap usage is heavily dependent on the use case.

 ## Hardware watchdog
 The hardware watchdog is neither initialized nor enabled by default but can be added via the cb_watchdog.h API.